Column

 Risks

 This information is neither an investment advice nor an investment or investment strategy recommendation, but advertisement.
-The complete information on the trading products (securities) mentioned herein, in particular the structure and risks associated with an investment, are described in the base prospectus, together with any supplements, as well as the final terms.
-The base prospectus and final terms constitute the solely binding sales documents for the securities and are available under the product links.
+The complete information on the products (securities) mentioned herein, in particular the structure and risks associated with an investment, are described in the base prospectus, together with any supplements, as well as the final terms relating to the securities.
+The base prospectus and final terms constitute the solely binding sales documents for the products mentioned herein.
 It is recommended that potential investors read these documents before making any investment decision.
-The documents and the key information document are published on the website of the issuer, Vontobel Financial Products GmbH, Bockenheimer Landstrasse 24, 60323 Frankfurt am Main, Germany, on prospectus.vontobel.com and are available from the issuer free of charge.
+The documents and the key information document are published on the website of the issuer, Vontobel Financial Products GmbH, Bockenheimer Landstrasse 24, 60323 Frankfurt am Main, Germany, on https://prospectus.vontobel.com and are available from the issuer free of charge.
 The approval of the prospectus should not be understood as an endorsement of the securities.
 The securities are products that are not simple and may be difficult to understand.
 This information includes or relates to figures of past performance.
 Past performance is not a reliable indicator of future performance.
+This information may only be distributed or published in countries where such distribution or publication is permitted by applicable law.
+As stated in the relevant base prospectus, the distribution of the securities mentioned in this information is subject to restrictions in certain jurisdictions.
+This advertisement may not be reproduced or redistributed without prior permission by Vontobel.

 This information is neither an investment advice nor an investment or investment strategy recommendation, but advertisement.
-The complete information on the trading products (securities) mentioned herein, in particular the structure and risks associated with an investment, are described in the base prospectus, together with any supplements, as well as the final terms.
-The base prospectus and final terms constitute the solely binding sales documents for the securities and are available under the product links.
+The complete information on the products (securities) mentioned herein, in particular the structure and risks associated with an investment, are described in the base prospectus, together with any supplements, as well as the final terms relating to the securities.
+The base prospectus and final terms constitute the solely binding sales documents for the products mentioned herein.
 It is recommended that potential investors read these documents before making any investment decision.
-The documents and the key information document are published on the website of the issuer, Vontobel Financial Products GmbH, Bockenheimer Landstrasse 24, 60323 Frankfurt am Main, Germany, on prospectus.vontobel.com and are available from the issuer free of charge.
+The documents and the key information document are published on the website of the issuer, Vontobel Financial Products GmbH, Bockenheimer Landstrasse 24, 60323 Frankfurt am Main, Germany, on https://prospectus.vontobel.com and are available from the issuer free of charge.
 The approval of the prospectus should not be understood as an endorsement of the securities.
 The securities are products that are not simple and may be difficult to understand.
 This information includes or relates to figures of past performance.
 Past performance is not a reliable indicator of future performance.
+This information may only be distributed or published in countries where such distribution or publication is permitted by applicable law.
+As stated in the relevant base prospectus, the distribution of the securities mentioned in this information is subject to restrictions in certain jurisdictions.
+This advertisement may not be reproduced or redistributed without prior permission by Vontobel.